 The first part of this hike was mostly along a gravel road that cut through yet more sheep farms.

-And while it was pleasant enough walking, it wasn’t anything to write home about.
+And while it was pleasant enough hiking, it wasn’t anything to write home about.
 The road ended at the top of a steep hill, and after following the red dots for a while, I ended up at this small lake.

 Checking out Maps.Me (seriously awesome App), it looked like I’d already stumbled off the trail (even though the red dots led me there), and again, anticipating disappointment with the waterfalls, I decided that the string of lakes heading in the opposite direction on the map looked much more interesting.
-So off I headed.
+So off I set.

 Very quickly, there was no trail, even though there seemed to be the occasional red dot.
 So, I ended up negotiating bogs (only got 1 shoe in the mud), following sheep trails that seemed to be heading in the right direction until they stopped suddenly (seriously!
 How does a sheep trail suddenly stop?
-I figure the aliens must like lamb and just beam them up), and bush-bashing through calf-deep vegetation – which turns out to be pretty hard going when also climbing a hill!
+I figure the aliens must like Greenlandic lamb and just beam them up), and bush-bashing through calf-deep vegetation – which turns out to be pretty hard going when also climbing a hill!

 Oh – and after 7 days in Greenland during the summer – I finally found the flies I’d read so much about!
 Yes, you need to take a head net with you!
 Because when you find them (or rather, they find you), they very quickly become unbearable!
 Much worse than Aussie flies!
 The trick is to remember you have the net on when you go to eat or drink 🙂

 Still, it was worth the effort as the third (large) lake I was aiming for was absolutely stunning – especially with the backdrop of storm clouds!
 Really, the image doesn’t do it justice!